ToolJet/ToolJet/docs/docs/copilot.md

 ## Activating Copilot

-To activate Copilot for a ToolJet workspace, the administrator must go to the **workspace settings**, then the **Copilot** section, and toggle on the "**Enable Copilot**" option.
-Once Copilot is enabled, an **API key** must be provided in order to activate the feature.
+To access the Copilot, each user, including administrators, can sign up for the waitlist program individually.
+After signing up, each user will receive a unique API key associated with their account.
+Only administrators, however, will have the privilege to enable Copilot within the workspace settings.
+Administrators can navigate to the Copilot section in the workspace settings and toggle on the "Enable Copilot" option using their respective API key.

 You can join the waitlist here: **https://tooljet.com/copilot**